This glossary defines the key terms and concepts used throughout Nuxt Crouton documentation.

 See also: Features Overview

-Auto-generated Vue component that displays collection items in a table with sorting, filtering, and pagination.
+Auto-generated Vue component that displays collection items with sorting, filtering, and pagination.

 See also: Tables